-Everyone has a length their thoughts can extend to when they consider an idea and when they are uninterrupted.
+Everyone has a length their thoughts can extend to, when they consider an idea and when they are uninterrupted.
 That length is is unique for each person and fairly stable.
-I call it the thought train length.If it offends your sense to consider thoughts as discrete (William James discusses both sides in the chapter “The Stream of Thought” p 146-287), let me suggest that you might consider this measure as duration rather than length.
+That’s the thought train length.If it offends your sense to consider thoughts as discrete (William James discusses both sides in the chapter “The Stream of Thought” p 146-287), let me suggest that you might consider this measure as duration rather than length.
 The logic of the progress from incipient thought to the terminating thought is analogous.

 That is, a person thinks into a subject to the limit of their thought train length.
 If they arrive at a decision, they perform it.
 If they don’t before their thought train length is exhausted, they give up on that topic and start on a topic anew.

 In the thought train diagram, I’ve focused on the path, the length and the final decision.
 Although I’ve used the word “decision,” the thought train is typically pre-conscious thoughts.
 The manner by which thought trains become available to our verbal analysis occurs most readily when we seek out a non-interruption and extend our effective thought train length by inventions such as pen and paper and computers to store our intermediate results.

 Meditation, isolation, and quiet story are means we consciously use to extend this predominantly pre-conscious mechanism.

 The manner in which the thought train is linked varies among people.
 Most people have a dominant style.